 How to be Effective at Upselling

 The key to effective upselling is in making sure that the customer feels as though they are getting further value from an upsell.
-To do so though you're going to have to be a bit more savvy than simply offering that £1 promotional bar of chocolate at the till to every customer.
-Some customers can be put off if they feel as though they are simply being flogged an item for the sake of it, this in turn can have a negative effect on your relationship with customers.
+To do so though you're going to have to be a bit savvier than simply offering that £1 promotional bar of chocolate at the till to every customer.
+Some customers can be put off if they feel as though they are simply being flogged an item for the sake of it, this, in turn, can have a negative effect on your relationship with customers.

 Make Your Staff Effective at Upselling

 To make upselling a successful part of your Active Selling strategy you'll need to ensure that you're staff have the relevant product knowledge and confidence to engage with customers.
 By providing your staff with our simple, bite-sized but informative online training modules you can give them the information they need to ensure that customers receive that extra value from additional products.
 As part of our new 'Convenience Retail Excellence' training suite, we have created online training modules focussed on upselling so that staff can run through scenarios, test their pre-existing knowledge and learn the do's and don'ts of effective upselling.
 Online training materials can ensure that your staff members are armed not just with the product knowledge required but that they also have the confidence to interact with customers.